jeffbass/yin-yang-ranch/README.rst

 .. image:: docs/images/CVpipeline.png

-The project contains code repositories for each part of the design shown above (The first 3 have been pushed to GitHub so far):
+The project contains code repositories for each part of the design shown above:

 - **imagenode**: image capture on Raspberry Pi and other computers using PiCameras, webcams and various OpenCV techniques for image rotation, threshholding,